MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/migrate-from-instrumentation-keys-to-connection-strings.md

 # Migrate from Application Insights instrumentation keys to connection strings

-On March 31, 2025, support for instrumentation key ingestion will end.
-Instrumentation key ingestion will continue to work, but we'll no longer provide updates or support for the feature.
+Application Insights is changing from global ingestion endpoints to regional endpoints that use connection strings, which provide [additional capabilities](connection-strings.md#connection-string-capabilities).

 Scenarios most affected by this change:

 * **Firewall exceptions or proxy redirects** - In cases where monitoring for intranet web server is required, our earlier solution asked you to add individual service endpoints to your configuration.
 For more information, see the [Can I monitor an intranet web server?](../ip-addresses.md#can-i-monitor-an-intranet-web-server).
 Connection strings offer a better alternative by reducing this effort to a single setting.
 A simple prefix, suffix amendment, allows automatic population and redirection of all endpoints to the right services.

-* **Sovereign or hybrid cloud environments* - Users can send data to a defined [Azure Government region](/azure/azure-government/compare-azure-government-global-azure#application-insights).
+* **Sovereign or hybrid cloud environments** - Users can send data to a defined [Azure Government region](/azure/azure-government/compare-azure-government-global-azure#application-insights).
 By using connection strings, you can define endpoint settings for your intranet servers or hybrid cloud settings.

 This article walks through migrating from instrumentation keys to connection strings.
-To learn about new capabilities connection strings provide over instrumentation keys, go to [Connection strings in Application Insights](connection-strings.md).

 ## Prerequisites